LeckoFTW/Jobsity/README.md

 Then you will be able to access the app in the displayed url

-## Fixes from last version
+## Fixes

+- v2
   - Validation for precision and accuracy fields
   - Project structuration and documentation.
   - Mock data instead nodejs server
   - UI fixes
+- v3
+  - performance
+  - validations